 Loosing both your legs below the knee might make snowboarding again seem impossible.
-But while Amy Purdy lay in recovery after contracting bacterial meningitis, the disease the led to the amputations, all she thought about was getting back on board.
+But while Amy Purdy lay in recovery after contracting bacterial meningitis, the disease that led to the amputations, all she thought about was getting back on her board.

 Most recently, Amy and Toyota have been the driving force behind the creation of the first Dew Tour Adaptive Snowboarding competition, featuring 23 of the world's best adaptive snowboarders.
 It all goes down at Dew Tour Breckenridge Friday, December 9.